-Hungarians typically eat their biggest meal during lunch so many restaurants offer a “Tourist Menu” which involves a three course meal for less than $6 (100 HUF), this is often cheaper than ordering just one dish.
-However when we weren’t eating a 3 course meal, you could find us at some of our other favorite restaurants:
+Hungarians typically eat their biggest meal during lunch so many restaurants offer a “Tourist Menu” which involves a three-course meal for less than $6 (100 HUF), this is often cheaper than ordering just one dish.
+However, when we weren’t eating a 3-course meal, you could find us at some of our other favourite restaurants:

-Bors Gasztrobar – Always a line, freshly made baguette sandwiches, homemade soups & cheap cheap!
+Bors Gasztrobar – Always a line, freshly made baguette sandwiches, homemade soups & cheap!

 Drum Cafe – Cheap, classic Hungarian food.

 Fruccola – Healthy, fresh, create your own salads/sandwiches.

 Magyar – Classic 3 course restaurant with generous portions.
 Close to the Grand Central Market but surprisingly not a tourist trap as we had first thought.